dorothychen-design/dorothychen-design.github.io/_pages/about.md

 ## Technical Skills

 Dorothy has expertise in CAD modeling and graphic design, a combination that allows her to easily toggle between function and aesthetics.
-She has worked with clients like the Digital Fabrication Lab at Vanderbilt, the Wond'ry, and the Vanderbilt University Museum of Art, and enjoys working in teams with diverse skillsets.
-She values desining products that are both functional and aesthetic, ensuring that design choices are tailored toward user needs and project goals.
+She has worked with clients like the Digital Fabrication Lab at Vanderbilt, the Wond'ry, and the Vanderbilt University Museum of Art.
+Dorothy enjoys working in teams with diverse skillsets.
+She values designing products that are both functional and aesthetic, ensuring that design choices are tailored toward user needs and project goals.

 * Fused Filament Fabrication (FFF)
 * Resin Printing